 Oh…so you’re married to mind reader, right?
 I didn’t think so.
 If you were, then you could keep going with the tactics you are using for communicating what you wish they knew.

 Since you’re not married to someone that can read your mind, then it is time you use your words…and not just any words, but ones your spouse can understand.

 It is very important to speak plainly and clearly.
 I’m not saying that your spouse is going to do exactly what you are asking one they understand.
 What I am saying, is that you have no chance of them doing what you hope for if they don’t know you are asking for it.

-Communication About Physical Intimacy Can Be Confusing
+Communication About Sexual Intimacy Can Be Confusing

 One of the biggest areas couples struggle to communicate well in, is in their sex life.
 In the movies, everyone seems to be on the same page with sexual desires.
 Here in the real world, it is much different than that.

 In movies, if you see someone start kissing, you know they are going to take their clothes off.
-In the real world, you aren’t going to have sex everytime you kiss.
+In the real world, you aren’t going to have sex every time you kiss.
 This is why I think it can become so confusing for a couple.

 You are likely going to show some amount of physical affection towards your spouse that doesn’t lead to intercourse.
 How are they supposed to know the difference between you getting a little hot and heavy and actually wanting to take to the next step if you don’t come out and say it?